 f) HIV and

-The entire length of pregnancy usually warrants 10 - 12 appointments with your obstetrician.
+The entire length of pregnancy usually warrants 10 to 12 appointments with your obstetrician.

 The frequency of your appointments throughout your pregnancy is as follows: